duleorlovic/tips/index.md

 Heroku
 ===

+Heroku problems that we shold not care
-Could not create resource with vendor, please try again later is a heroku problem, not ours.
+* `Could not create resource with vendor, please try again later`
+* `Launching...
+Push failed: could not store slugis a heroku`

 Cucumber
 ===